CivicActions/ssp-toolkit/docs/ssp.md

 ### PS-5: Personnel Transfer

-> The organization:
->   a.
-Reviews and confirms ongoing operational need for current logical and physical
-> access authorizations to information systems/facilities when individuals are reassigned or transferred to other positions within the organization;
->   b.
-Initiates [Assignment: organization-defined transfer or reassignment actions]
-> within [Assignment: organization-defined time period following the formal transfer action];
->   c.
-Modifies access authorization as needed to correspond with any changes in
-> operational need due to reassignment or transfer; and
->   d.
-Notifies [Assignment: organization-defined personnel or roles] within [Assignment:
-> organization-defined time period].

 ##### LINCS

 When an employee is reassigned or transferred, the employee’s manager or designated official is required to request transfer of access (as appropriate) for the user.